Q&A: Francis Ford Coppola on ‘Apocalypse Now’ 40 years later

 AP: Did you consciously want to put your stamp on the war movie?

 Coppola: The Vietnam War was different than other American wars.
 It was a West Coast sensibility rather than an East Coast sensibility.
 In war movies before “Apocalypse,” there was always a sort of Brooklyn character, an East Coast and Midwest personality.
 In “Apocalypse Now,” it was LA and it was surfing and it was drugs and it was rock ‘n’ roll so it was more of a West Coast ambiance to the war.
 In addition, there were many sort of odd contradictions that related to the morality involved.
-There was a line I was once read that’s not in the film but to me it sums up the meaning of the movie.
+There was a line I once read that’s not in the film but to me it sums up the meaning of the movie.
 It was: “We teach the boys to drop fire on people yet we won’t let them write the word ‘f---’ on their airplanes because it’s obscene.”

 AP: Eleanor Coppola, your wife, wrote in her “Notes” that you took on some of Kurtz’ megalomania while making “Apocalypse Now.”

 Coppola: Whenever I made a movie, I was always personally compared to the main character.
 When I was doing “The Godfather,” I was Michael Corleone, Machiavellian and sly.
 When I made “Apocalypse Now,” I was the megalomaniac.
 When I made “Tucker,” I was the innovative entrepreneur.
 The truth of the matter is all my life if I have been anything I’ve been enthusiastic and imaginative.
 I don’t have talent that I wish I had.
 My talent was more enthusiasm and imagination and a kind of prescient sense, a sense of knowing what’s going to happens before it happens.
 Other than that, my talent is limited.

 AP: Did you emerge from “Apocalypse Now” a different filmmaker?